COURSE STRUCTURE -

 RETENTION -

-Promoting retention strategies is a recent practice, probably because not everyone stays in or at the same school, for more reasons than worth listing.
+Promoting retention strategies is a relatively recent practice, probably because not everyone stays in school, or at the same school, for more reasons than worth listing.

-We feel they need to focus on retention as an administrative mission because they likely don't focus on appropriate candidates for enrollment, academic and non-curricular programming are not designed well enough, and because the student relationship to school is primarily transactional and sparse.
+I feel they need to focus on retention as an administrative mission because they likely don't focus on appropriate candidates for enrollment, academic and non-curricular programming are not designed well enough, and because the students' relationship to the school is primarily transactional and sparse.

 Everything about the MAC explicitly says, come here, stay here, finish here.